 The manufacturing of our product candidates is complex.
-We and our third-party manufacturers may encounter difficulties in production.
-If we encounter any such difficulties, our ability to supply our product candidates for clinical trials or, if approved, for commercial sale, could be delayed or halted entirely.
+We and our third-party manufacturers may encounter difficulties in production and supply chain shortages may limit our access to raw materials and other supplies.
+If we encounter any such difficulties, our ability to manufacture drug substance or supply our product candidates for preclinical studies or clinical trials or, if approved, for commercial sale, could be delayed or halted entirely.